AudreyKj/movies-showcase/README.md

 The API [TheMovieDatabase](https://developers.themoviedb.org/3/getting-started/authentication) requires authentification with a private API key.
 To prevent the API key from being embedded in the final Webpack bundle (and being visible to anyone who inspects the code), a separate Express server calls the TheMovieDatabase API and serves the app.

 ## Performance & User Experience
 The React app uses route-based code splitting to optimize bundling.
-In production, the build is optimized: the code and styling are minified and `source-map` is used as a dev-tool for its build speed.
+In production, the code and styling are minified and `source-map` is used as a dev-tool for its build speed.

 The loading of ressources and errors are handled by the UI for best user experience:
 - the homepage indicates the loading / error of the API response
 - the images display a placeholder during loading and a message in case of error

-The Wishlist section shows its status to the useer:
+The Wishlist section shows its status to the user:
-- It displays the item count and the items that have been added to the Wishlist
+- It displays the item count & the items that have been added to the Wishlist
-- If it is empty, the Wishlist invites the user to browse the collection and add items.
+- If it is empty, the user is invited to browse the collection and add items.

 ## Accessibility & Cross-Browser
 This app was built to be accessible to everyone.
 The elements are structured with semantic markup and they were built to deliver the same experience to all users.